Matka-class missile boat: Project 206.6

 R-44 serves as a developmental ship for the Black Sea Fleet, and was the first vessel anywhere to carry the Kh-35 missile, in two quad-canisters.
 These were removed in 2000 but re-installed in 2003.
 In 1998, the SP-521 combat data system was installed.
 R-44 also has the AK-630М1-2 Roy CIWS which is two 30 mm gatling guns superimposed on each other, in place of the AK-630.
 More recently, the ship has been seen with no "Drum Tilt" radar and a large deckhouse between the bridge and mast.

 Combat usage

-On August 10, a special forces team from the 45th Guards Spetsnaz Brigade of the Russian Airborne Forces (VDV) launched a raid on the port of Poti.
+On August 10, 2008 during the Russo-Georgian War a special forces team from the 45th Guards Spetsnaz Brigade of the Russian Airborne Forces (VDV) launched a raid on the port of Poti.
 Most of the Georgian fleet was anchored in port, but unmanned due their crews expecting further air attacks (a day earlier the Russians launched two Tochka-U missiles, killing five sailors), allowing the VDV commandos to board, mine and sink several Georgian Navy and Coast Guard vessels, including the Tbilisi.

 Trivia

-In Russian language, the word "matka" (NATO given name) means literally mother.
+In Russian, the word "matka" (NATO given name) means literally mother.
 The word has also meaning "queen" (of insect hive), which is the most likely connotation, since previous missile boat classes were named Osa and Komar, meaning "wasp" and "mosquito".